 It is the year 2044.
 Joe works as a looper for a criminal organisation.
 Thirty years in the future, it has become difficult to dispose of murdered bodies and so the syndicate has hit on the idea of sending the people it wants to eliminate back in time to be killed in the present.
 Loopers get good pay but it is excepted that one day they will be sent back to be eliminated by their younger selves and destroy all evidence of their activities, thus closing the loop.
 Joe is startled when one of the targets who emerges from the future is himself.
 The older Joe promptly turns the tables and flees.
 The present-day Joe is treated as an outlaw by his paymasters and sets out to hunt his older self down as a means of earning his way back into the organisation’s good graces.
 The older Joe explains to him that in the future he will meet an amazing woman who will cause him to sort himself out and settle down.
 However, she will then be killed by the hitmen of the mysterious Rainmaker who has taken command of all the crime syndicates of the future and started closing their loops.
 The older Joe only has clues leading to the Rainmaker’s time and place of birth.
 To Joe’s horror, his older self starts eliminating the children born on that date.
 A wounded present-day Joe takes refuge at the farmhouse of Sara who is the orphan mother of Cid, one of the children that his older self is hunting.
 As Joe begins bonding with Sara and Cid, he must face both his older self come to eliminate Cid, as well as his paymasters who seek to kill both of them.

 Looper is a time travel film that became a modest hit due to a good deal of favourable word of mouth.
 It is the third film for director-writer Rian Johnson who has previously gained critical acclaim with the high school film noir pastiche Brick (2005), which also featured Joseph Gordon-Levitt, and the conman film The Brothers Bloom (2008).
-On the basis of Looper, Johnson was hired as the director of Star Wars VII: The Last Jedi (2017).
+On the basis of Looper, Johnson was hired as the director of Star Wars Episode VIII: The Last Jedi (2017) and subsequently went on to make the whodunnit Knives Out (2019).

 Looper falls somewhere between two other popular time travel hits.
 The most obvious of these is The Terminator (1984).
 Looper is almost the reverse of The Terminator – where The Terminator had a present-day woman being hunted by a killing machine from the future seeking to eliminate her because of the child she will give birth to that will grow up to lead the resistance of the future, Looper turns everything on its head and has a present-day killer trying to eliminate his future self who has come back to kill a child that will come to dominate the future.